Dynaflow: 1958 redesign

 In the late 1950s the Buick division of GM collaborated with Darby Buick of Sarasota, Florida to investigate potential marine uses of the Dynaflow transmission.
 The test boat was a 21-foot Correct Craft.
 The engine was a 364 CID Buick with a four barrel Rochester carburetor of nominal 300 gross hp.
 The boat could attain a speed of about 60 mph (96 km/h), which was considerable for the time, but the transmission suffered from two problems.
 First, the torque in reverse was excessive, although this could have been alleviated with different gear ratios.
 Second, the state of "Park" in a car necessitated a stopped drivetrain.
 Without the locked-in-place tires of a car, it was difficult to put the transmission into the equivalent of "Park."

 Termination

 In 1964, the Dynaflow was discontinued in favor of the more efficient Super Turbine 300 two-speed and Super Turbine 400 three-speed transmissions, Super Turbine 400 being Buick's trade name for the Turbo-Hydramatic.
-One feature of the Dynaflow, the variable-pitch torque converter stator, colloquially the "Switch-Pitch", lived on in versions of the Turbo-Hydramatic (Super Turbine 400) fitted to full-size Buicks, full-size Oldsmobiles and Cadillacs built from 1965–1967, as well as the Buick Super Turbine 300 and Oldsmobile Jetaway from 1964–1967.
+One feature of the Dynaflow, the variable-pitch torque converter stator, colloquially the "Switch-Pitch", lived on in versions of the Turbo-Hydramatic (Super Turbine 400) fitted to full-size Buicks, full-size Oldsmobiles and Cadillacs built from 1965 to 1967, as well as the Buick Super Turbine 300 and Oldsmobile Jetaway from 1964 to 1967.